An interactive demo video is here: Part 2.

 The obvious next thing to do is to compare these pics right side-by-side, or actually on top of each other to see how many vertical bands do not match, but why not add airplanes to the picture too!

 Now it should be really visible what these vectors are about.
-As I said in the beginning, this post will not give you all the answers, but it does illustrate that vectors are multidimensional (1000-dimensions in my case) data structures, that “compress”, reduce, encode a meaning that’s higher than just pixels into a 1000-slot array.
+As I said in the beginning, this post will not give you all the answers, but it does illustrate that vectors are multidimensional (1000-dimensions in my case) data structures, that “compress”, reduce, encode a meaning that’s higher than just pixels, into a 1000-slot array.
 And how the ML model is built and trained, defines what this meaning means.

-Embedding vector is a sophisticated fingerprint of its original input.
+vector embedding is a sophisticated fingerprint of its original input.

 Stay tuned and subscribe/follow if you want to hear more!
 (You can install the interactive app from GitHub!)